jonsterling/Lens.hpp/README.markdown

 The most basic, raw way to use lenses in your classes is to provide a typedef to the correct instantiation of the `lens` template.
-Later, you can make new lenses by composing existing ones, or by mapping over them.
+Later, you can make new lenses by composing existing ones.
 This could look like:

 ~~~~cpp
 class Toy